 Background & Software Setup

-The Pi has three types of serial interface on the GPIO header.
+The Raspberry Pi has three types of serial interface on the GPIO header.
 You’re probably already familiar with the UART serial port, which allows you to open a login session from a serial terminal application, such as PuTTY.

 The other two serial interfaces are the Serial Peripheral Interface (SPI) and Inter-Integrated-Circuit bus (I2C).
 SPI on the Pi allows for up to two attached devices, while I2C potentially allows for many devices, as long as their addresses don’t conflict.